 Substituting the above into the right-hand side of (\ref{ltq6}), the latter acquires the form~\cite{T3}

 when the bulk flow is contracting (with $\vartheta<0$).
-Hence, the deceleration parameter measured by observers living inside locally contracting bulk flows becomes negative on wavelengths smaller than $\lambda_T$, it equals zero at the transition length and turns positive on scales larger than $\lambda_T$.
-Clearly, $\tilde{q}\rightarrow q$ on sufficiently long wavelengths, with $\lambda\gg\lambda_T$ (see solid curve in Fig.~\ref{fig:tq-1} and~\ref{fig:tq-2}).\\
+Hence, the deceleration parameter measured by observers in locally contracting bulk flows is positive on scales larger than $\lambda_T$, equals zero at the transition length and turns negative on lengths smaller than $\lambda_T$.
+Clearly, $\tilde{q}\rightarrow q$ on sufficiently long wavelengths, with $\lambda\gg\lambda_T$ (see also Figs.~\ref{fig:tq-1} and~\ref{fig:tq-2}).\\

-In general, expression (\ref{ltq4}) ensures that, on scales well inside the Hubble radius, the ratio $(\lambda_H/\lambda)^2$ will always dominate the correction term on the right-hand side of (\ref{ltq4}), unless the anisotropy of the Bianchi background is unrealistically high.
+Expression (\ref{ltq4}) ensures that, on scales well inside the Hubble radius, the ratio $(\lambda_H/\lambda)^2$ will always dominate the correction term on the right-hand side of (\ref{ltq4}), unless the anisotropy of the Bianchi background is unrealistically high.
 It is therefore clear that, on sub-horizon lengths with a realistic degree of spatial anisotropy, we always arrive at Eq.~(\ref{ltq6}) and thus recover the results of the tilted Einstein-de Sitter scenario~\cite{TK}-\cite{T4}.